shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - A short report of the task, metrics and datasets,
 - An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files.

-Both components will be submitted via OpenReview, and reviewing is double-blind (**submission link TBA**).
+Both components will be submitted via OpenReview, and reviewing is double-blind.
+Please submit your paper `here <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__.
 The workshop will not have any official proceedings, so it is non-archival.
 Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping works should be mentioned.